 Student Training

-In order to make sure students know their rights and responsibilities, multiple trainings are offered to all students annually in addition to regular, specialized trainings for specific populations of students.
-Each enrolled student is required to complete a Title IX training each academic year according to Page 5 of Attachment BPDF File Opens in new window of CSU's Nondiscrimination PolicyOpens in new window .
+To empower students to understand their rights, options, and responsibilities as members of the CSUF community, multiple trainings are offered to all students annually in addition to regular, specialized trainings for specific populations of students.
+Each enrolled student is required to complete a Title IX training each academic year according to Page 5 within Attachment B and Attachment G of CSU's Nondiscrimination PolicyOpens in new window .
+The annual Title IX training for all currently enrolled students is assigned on Canvas.

 Alternative Formats

-Any student who finds their assigned online course difficult to complete for any reason has the opportunity to request an alternative format for the training, which can be conducted via Zoom, in person, over the phone, or through another medium that best fits the student's needs.
-To request an alternative format for the annual Title IX student training, please email titleix@fullerton.eduOpens in new window before your training deadline.
+Any student who finds the content of the assigned online course difficult or upsetting has the opportunity to request an alternative format for the training, which can be conducted via Zoom, in person, or over the phone.
+The alternative format takes the same amount of time to complete as the self-paced course and must be scheduled with a member of Title IX and Gender Equity.
+To request to join an alternative format Zoom webinar for the annual Title IX student training, please email titleixtraining@fullerton.edu before your training deadline.

-How to Access the Fall 2023 Training on Canvas
+How to Access Your Assigned Title IX Training on Canvas

 Below are step-by-step instructions for completing the training: